drduh/macOS-Security-and-Privacy-Guide/README.md

 ## DNSCrypt

 To encrypt DNS traffic, consider [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
-When combined with Dnsmasq and DNSSEC, it can improve the privacy and integrity of DNS resolution.
+When configured with a trusted resolver, DNSCrypt encrypts DNS queries.
+DNSSEC can additionally validate signed DNS responses where supported.

 Install DNSCrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`: